 |European Union Electricity Market Glossary|

-According to Article 3(2)(128) of the Network Code on System Operation the 'imbalance netting process' is a process agreed between Transmission System Operators (TSOs) that allows avoiding the simultaneous activation of Frequency Restoration Reserve (FRR) in opposite directions, taking into account the respective FRCEs as well as the activated FRR and by correcting the input of the involved FRPs accordingly.
+According to Article 3(2)(128) of the Commission Regulation (EU) 2017/1485 of 2 August 2017 establishing a guideline on electricity transmission system operation (Network Code on System Operation) the 'imbalance netting process' is a process agreed between Transmission System Operators (TSOs) that allows avoiding the simultaneous activation of frequency restoration reserve (FRR) in opposite directions, taking into account the respective FRCEs as well as the activated FRR and by correcting the input of the involved FRPs accordingly.

 In the above definition: